-- Visiting the Mangazeisky mine site to understand the operations, verify the existence of the assets and discuss future mine operating plans with technical management. - We obtained management's discounted cash flow models and performed data integrity and mechanical checks on the models using our proprietary tool. - We determined that the basis of preparation of the models was in line with the applicable accounting standards, our expectations and valuation methodology. - We compared the actual performance during 2022 to budgets for the period in order to assess the quality of management's forecasting. - We critically challenged the NPV model, focussing on the appropriateness of estimates with reference to empirical data and external evidence with specific emphasis on the following assumptions: silver prices, foreign exchange rates, reserves and resources and production levels, operating and development costs, capital expenditure and discount rates. - W reviewed the correctness of allocation of impairment loss to mineral property and intangible assets, reviewed the sufficiency of disclosures regarding impairment of mineral property and intangible assets in the consolidated financial statements. - We benchmarked forecast silver and other commodity prices against publicly available thirdparty information. - We reconciled the production profiles and capital expenditure forecasts to the third-party Competent Person's report and approved budget for 2023.
-We obtained explanations for any differences and corroborated differences to relevant support. - We reconciled the resources used in the life of mine model to the updated mineral resources statement included in the third-party Competent Person's report and performed procedures to assess their independence, objectivity and competence. - We reviewed management's sensitivity analysis and performed our own sensitivity analysis on key inputs to assess the impact of changes in assumptions. - We involved our internal valuations experts to support our assessment of the discount rate applied and discussed the judgments regarding the calculation with the Audit Committee.

-We read the key licence agreements and confirmed that the Group holds valid licences.
-We considered management's judgment that the exploration licence would be capable of being extended beyond 2023 taking into consideration the legislative process and risks and uncertainties within the operating environments.
+- We obtained management's discounted cash flow models and performed data integrity and arithmetical checks on the models using our proprietary tool. - We determined that the basis of preparation of the models was in line with the applicable accounting standards, our expectations and valuation methodology. - We compared the actual performance during 2023 to budgets for the period in order to assess the quality of management's forecasting. - We critically challenged the NPV model, focussing on the appropriateness of estimates with reference to empirical data and external evidence with specific emphasis on the following assumptions: silver prices, foreign exchange rates, reserves and resources and production levels, operating and development costs, capital expenditure and discount rates. - We benchmarked forecast silver and other commodity prices against publicly available thirdparty information. - We reconciled the resources used in the life of mine model to the updated mineral resources statement included in the third-party Competent Person's report and performed procedures to assess their independence, objectivity and competence. - We reviewed management's sensitivity analysis and performed our own sensitivity analysis on key inputs to assess the impact of changes in assumptions. - We involved our internal valuations experts to support our assessment of the discount rate applied and discussed the judgments regarding the calculation with the Audit Committee. - We read the key licence agreements and confirmed that the Group holds valid licences.
 We assessed the commitments and obligations associated with the licences to confirm compliance with the licences.